-390 Our study highlights that, in order to evaluate blocking representation in climate models, we should not just consider biases in the mean state.
+Our study highlights that, in order to improve and evaluate blocking representation in climate models, we must consider both should not just consider biases in the mean statebiases and dynamical drivers such as RWB.
 It is also important to evaluate the representation of the known mechanisms that lead to blocking, such as CWB, which is an indicator for the eddy-mean flow interaction.
 Davini et al. (2017) started to tackle this issue by studying the representation of eddies in one climate model with various spatial resolutions, finding that higher resolution simulations do not necessarily better represent eddies.
-A better understanding of the biases sources in the mechanisms leading to blocking in climate models is crucial to reduce those biases and improve the prediction of future changes.
-395
+The A better understanding of the biases sources in the mechanisms leading to blocking formation and its maintenance thus remains an open question in climate models is crucial to reduce those biases and improve the prediction of future changes.